Seagate/cortx-motr/doc/ADDB_Monitoring.rst

 #.
 Continuously compute statistics from the monitored addb records.

 #.
 Send this statistical information to the endpoint where stats service is running as addb records & to the endpoint where addb service is running if the node is a client or to the addb stob if the node is server periodically.

+**Exceptional conditions monitoring**

+Exceptional conditions such as failures, overflows, etc. could be generated inside monitoring(exceptions occurred as a result of interpreting the statistical information generated after monitoring addb records) or outside monitoring (other sub-system failures).
+Following steps are to be taken:

+#.
+Generate the exception description fop.

+#.
+Post this fop to a local HA component.

+**Building a cluster wide global & local state in memory on a node where stats service is running**

+#.
+Create in-memory state structure of the cluster on this node.

+#.
+Receive statistical summary addb records from all the node.

+#.
+Update the state with the information in these latest addb records.

+**Query for some state information to the stats service**

+#.
+Construct & send a request fop for specific or complete state information to the stats service & wait for reply.

+#.
+Stats service checks for requesting information, gathers it in reply fop & sends it back to the node from where request was initiated.